Lyon: Transport

 The average amount of time people spend commuting with public transit in Lyon on a weekday is 45 minutes.
 The average amount of time people wait at a stop or station for public transit is 11 min, while 17% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 4.7 km, while 4% travel for over 12 km in a single direction.

+Maps

 International relations

 Lyon is a pilot city of the Council of Europe and the European Commission "Intercultural cities" program.
 Lyon is twinned with: